Archibald E. Spriggs: Political career

 He served in the Montana House of Representatives from 1895 to 1896, representing Meagher County.
 A resident of Townsend, Spriggs lobbied for Broadwater County to be created from parts of Meagher and Jefferson counties, with Townsend as the county seat; this was done during Spriggs's term as lieutenant governor (1897–1901).

 In May, 1900 William A. Clark was on the verge of being expelled from the U. S. Senate because of evidence that he had bribed the Montana legislature to appoint him.
-Spriggs, a friend of Clark, participated in an elaborate scheme to attempt to return Clark to the Senate.
+Spriggs, a friend of Clark, participated in an elaborate scheme to return Clark to the Senate.
 Governor Robert Burns Smith, an opponent of Clark, was lured out of the state to view a mining concession in California, and Spriggs made an unexpected return from a Populist convention, summoned by a telegram reading, "Weather fine, cattle doing well."
 Clark submitted a letter of resignation, leaving the senate seat empty, and Spriggs promptly reappointed him.
 However, the governor submitted a competing appointment of Martin Maginnis on his return, and the Senate refused to seat either man.